TonySkorik/chronograph/README.md

 For `Serilog` this helper class is called `SerilogLoggerHelper`.

 The default event level for all of the concrete loggers is `ChronographLoggerEventLevel.Information`.

+The same class for each concrete logger contains static methods for converting abstract `ChronographLoggerEventLevel` event level to concrete one `ToTargetEventLevel` and backwards `ToAbstractEventLevel`.

 ## Message enrichment